ddella/OpenSSL/Encryption/Symmetric/README.md

 openssl enc -ciphers
 ```
 ## Generate a dummy file
 Generate a dummy file with random data and more than 1.5GB.
-See my other example aboput file size limitation [here](../Asymmetric%20Encryption%20and%20Decryption/CMS.md#warning---file-size-limit)
+See my other example about file size limitation with OpenSSL and CMS [here](../Asymmetric%20Encryption%20and%20Decryption/CMS.md#warning---file-size-limit)
 ```shell
 < /dev/urandom head -c 1610612733 > file.bin
 ```